JoeyFrank/Java-Swift-Language-Comparison/README.md

 Java:

-Java is a general-purpose computer-programming language that is concurrent, class-based, object-oriented, and specifically designed to have as few implementation dependencies as possible -google language purpose
+Java is a general-purpose computer-programming language that is concurrent, class-based, object-oriented, and specifically designed to have as few implementation dependencies as possible.

 Swift: